-Pressing the upper push-rotary knob will open the APT info page, showing Bearing, Distance, Frequency, Final glide, Elevation and Runway direction.
+Pressing the left push-rotary knob will open the APT info sub-page, showing Bearing, Distance, Final glide, Elevation, Airport Frequency and Runway directions.

-Pressing the lower push-rotary knob, you will enter the 'Select airport' sub-page.
+Pressing the right push-rotary knob you will enter the 'Select airport' sub-page.
 Here, a selection of airports will be shown, along with distance and bearing, as well as steering course (relative bearing) as described earlier, with an arrow.
 These points can be sorted by either Distance, Name, or ICAO code.